Application - means the online application for a Report submitted through the Registers of Scotland Reports Portal.

-- Our Intellectual Property Rights in the Reports are Crown Copyright.
-The Keeper of the Registers of Scotland has received delegated authority from the Queen's Printer for Scotland, to authorise the reproduction of Crown copyright material created by the Registers of Scotland.
+6.1 Our Intellectual Property Rights in the Reports are Crown Copyright.
+The Keeper of the Registers of Scotland has received delegated authority from the King's Printer for Scotland, to authorise the reproduction of Crown copyright material created by the Registers of Scotland.
 We hereby grant to You a perpetual, royalty-free, non-exclusive licence to reproduce the Reports.

 7. Liability and indemnity

-- The Report provided to You under this Contract was prepared in the expectation that a complete copy of the Report, together with a complete copy of these Conditions, will be disclosed to the Indemnified Parties.
+7.1 The Report provided to You under this Contract was prepared in the expectation that a complete copy of the Report, together with a complete copy of these Conditions, will be disclosed to the Indemnified Parties.
 Where you do so you must pass on the restrictions.
 Your failure to do so will be a material breach of these terms and conditions.

 8. Term and termination